d34d0s/essays/README.md

 - **[Elegant Design: Dispatch Tables in C](ed-dispatch-tables.md)**
   Function pointers, runtime polymorphism, and manual vtables in C.
 - **[Elegant Design: Tagged Unions In C](ed-tagged-unions.md)**
   Variable data, dynamic typing and type safety.

 ---

 ## Upcoming
-- **The Memory Management Mystery: Demystified** — alignment, padding, and custom allocators.
-- **Elegant Design: Bitfields In C** — data compression and program state
-- **Tiny Cubes** — voxel meshing and custom vertex data packing.
----
+- **Frontend: A Religion Of Ignorance
+- **Building Tools, Not Bottlenecks: A look at r3make

 ## About r3shape